cdandeniya/portfolio/README.md

 npm start
 ```

-Open the source code and start editing!

-The site is now running at http://localhost:3000!
+The site is now running at https://cdandeniya.vercel.app/

 ## 🧐 What's inside?